alizarif/ANN/README.md

 ## Example Workflow
 The script processes specified PDF files to find nearest neighbors of a target word using selected NLP models.
 Results are saved and summarized in Excel format, making it easy to review and analyze the output.

-## Dependencies
+## Requirements
-Make sure to install the required libraries using:
+Make sure to install the required libraries:
 ```bash
 pip install numpy torch PyPDF2 nltk faiss-cpu hnswlib annoy pandas transformers